we-create/we-create.github.io/README.md

 we_create is an [Arduino User Group](https://www.arduino.cc/en/aug/) based in Tennessee.

-This website is still currently in the making. :hammer: Please bear with us as we edit our site. :smile: :+1:
+This website is still currently in the making.
+Please bear with us as we edit our site.